Salt Lake Buddhist Fellowship

 and enter the gate of boundless compassion.

 Come as you are is an invitation for us to tend the garden of our hearts in the refuge of the dharma and the sangha and the boundless compassion of Amida Buddha.
-I would like to close with these words from Jack Kornfield,

-“You have in you the seeds of great compassion, the seeds of wisdom, and care for others.
+“You have in you the seeds of great compassion, the seeds of wisdom and care for others.
 Meditation then is not to make some special experience, but it is to learn how to tend the garden of the heart and to water the seeds of kindness and presence in your own heart.”

-Do let us attend to each other
+Let us attend to each other

-To our lives, to all of life,
+to our lives. to all of life,

-As it is, as you are
+as it is, as you are

 Christopher Kakuyo Sensei